 Hulu’s revival of the animated series “Animaniacs” dropped two spots to No. 4 on the digital originals chart.
 It had a 13.5% drop in demand expressions to give it 45.6 times average demand.

 Netflix’s “Cobra Kai” climbed a spot to No. 5.
 With anticipation for the third season of the “Karate Kid” spinoff arriving in January, demand expressions were up 9.5%, giving the show 45.3 times average demand.

 A “digital original” is Parrot’s term for a multi-episode series in which the most recent season was first made available on a streaming platform such as Netflix, Amazon Prime Video, Hulu or Disney+.

-The No. 2 overall TV series was “SpongeBob SquarePants,” with 88.4 times average demand.
+After “Mandalorian,” The No. 2 overall TV series remained “SpongeBob SquarePants,” with 89.5 times average demand.
 “Stranger Things” was No. 7 and “Clone Wars” was No. 8.

 Media Play News has teamed with Parrot Analytics to provide readers with a weekly top 10 of the most popular digital original TV series in the United States, based on the firm’s proprietary metric called Demand Expressions, which measures demand for TV content in a given market through a wide variety of data sources, including video streaming, social media activity, photo sharing, blogging, commenting on fan and critic rating platforms, and downloading and streaming via peer-to-peer protocols and file sharing sites.
 Results are expressed as a comparison with the average demand for a TV show of any kind in the market.